Mardi Gras is intricately associated with New Orleans and nothing says Mardi Gras and like a king cake!

 If the dough seems too wet as you knead it, add a little more flour, 1 tablespoon at a time.
 The dough should be pliable and not so sticky that you can’t handle it.

-6 Make the filling: About 10 minutes before the dough has finished rising, make the filling.
-In a medium microwave-safe bowl add the butter and cover the bowl.
-Set the microwave for 30-45 seconds.
+About 10 minutes before the dough has finished rising, make the filling.
+In a medium microwave-safe bowl, add the butter and cover the bowl.
+Set the microwave for 30 to 45 seconds.
 You want the butter melted completely.

 Add the brown sugar, cinnamon, nutmeg, and salt to the melted butter.
 Stir until a thick paste forms.
 Cover and set aside until you’re ready to use.

 Once the dough has doubled, turn it out onto a clean work surface.
-Use a rolling pin to roll the dough into a large rectangle, about 10-inches by 24-inches wide.
+Use a rolling pin to roll the dough into a large rectangle, about 10x24 inches wide.
 The dough will be pretty thin, about 1/4 to 1/2 inch thick.

 Using a small offset spatula, butter knife, or silicon spatula, spread a thin layer of cinnamon sugar filling over the dough, leaving 1 inch at the top of the rectangle bare (the long side).